 If you are worried about any symptoms after your procedure you can contact the Spinal Nurse Specialist Team.

-Remember it is common to experience temporary increase in symptoms in the neck after the local anaesthetic wears off.
+Remember it is common to experience temporary increase in symptoms after the local anaesthetic wears off.
 Your first strategy to manage this is taking pain relief as prescribed by your GP and modifying your activities.